Even partial view of economic damage from virus is massive

 — Equities fell across much of Europe and Asia, but were steady in the U.S.

-Sycamore Partners said L Brands violated the terms of the deal because it closed all its stores and furloughed its workers.
+According to Sycamore Partners, L Brands violated the terms of the deal because it closed all its stores and furloughed its workers.
 Responding in a court filing, L Brands said both sides were aware of the emerging coronavirus when the deal was signed and that Sycamore tried to lower the agreed-upon price.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.